ErikSchierboom/blog/content/posts/building-a-json-query-language-part-1-lexer.md

 - Select an element of a JSON array.
 - Return the length of a JSON string or array.
 - Test if a property or element exists.
+- Pipe the output of one query into another query.

 ## Syntax